Tech is testing the limits of a half-century experiment in antitrust in which predictions made by experts have guided enforcement of the law.

 The relic of economic structuralism offers a good starting point for brainstorming an improved approach to antitrust enforcement, in tech and beyond.
-The guiding principle would be to move the decision-making away from subjective human judgment making Economism-driven predictions about actual competitive effects in favor of objective, nonpredictive screens preserving the market conditions conducive to competitive outcomes.
+The guiding principle might be to move the decision-making away from subjective human judgments based on Economism-driven predictions about actual competitive effects in favor of objective, nonpredictive screens preserving the market conditions conducive to competitive outcomes.

 Nonpredictive merger enforcement

 Antitrust’s history with merger enforcement may have the most to offer in the way of a nonpredictive, formulaic enforcement tool.